wilabcnit/multi_hop_industrial_simulator/README.md

     - Star_topology: set to False to enable multi-hop communication;
     - Mobility options:
         - mobility_obstacle: True → obstacles (machines) move clockwise within the environment (step size = 2.25 or 4.5 m).
-        - mobility_spawn: True → additional obstacles (Machines 9–11 in input_scenario_grid.xlsx) enter the grid, blocking/creating links.
+        - mobility_spawn: True → additional obstacles (Machines 9–11 in input_scenario.xlsx) enter the grid, blocking/creating links.
         - mobility_shuffle: True → UEs “move” by exchanging their coordinates, repeated mobility_changes times.
         - If all mobility options are False, the scenario is static.